jbuget/ember-cli-formable/README.md

 ember-cli-formable
 ==============================================================================

-This addon provides a component to easily integrate a [Formable](https://getformable.com/) form.
+This addon provides a component to easily integrate one or multiple [Formable](https://getformable.com/) forms into an Ember CLI application.

 Installation
 ------------------------------------------------------------------------------